How To Paint A Lighthouse Beach

 Enjoy and happy painting!

 Note: The Phthalo Turquoise I used was a Hobby Lobby Brand.
 You can use any dark turquoise color or mix Phthalo Blue with Bright Aqua Green.
+The rest of the colors I used were Liquitex BASICS.

 I commonly get asked which craft paint colors would work, specifically they very popular Apple Barrels Paints.
 If you are using Apple Barrels, here are my suggestions: